-Such linkage will also be formed when a third party, directly or indirectly, participates in accordance with the provisions of the preceding paragraph in two or more companies.
+Such linkage will also be formed when a third party, directly or indirectly, participates following the provisions of the preceding paragraph in two or more companies.

 In relation to this, Article 2 of the D.S.
 No. 2227, indicates certain cases of linkage, such as the following:

-- A person, whether natural or juridical national, participates in a direct or indirect manner in the direction, control, administration or holds capital in one or more foreign companies.
+- A person, whether natural or juridical national, participates directly or indirectly in the direction, control, administration or holds capital in one or more foreign companies.